jamisonjcjohnson/jamisonjcjohnson.github.io/disclaimer.md

 lang: en_US
 permalink: /about/disclaimer/
 ---
-Welcome to jamisonjohnson.it.
+Welcome to jamisonjohnson.net.
 Before you dive into the wealth of information and insights we offer, please take a moment to review the following disclaimer:

 <br>